nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 };
 ```

-`transform.y` is actually the distance to the sprite from the screen plane, so we can use it much the same as we used `perpWallDist`.
-First we'll check if it's negative, because that means that the sprite is behind use and shouldn't be rendered:
+`transform.y` is the distance to the sprite from the screen plane, so we can use it much the same as we used `perpWallDist`.
+First, we'll check if it's negative because that means that the sprite is behind use and shouldn't be rendered:

 ```typescript
 if (transform.y <= 0) {